 Only last week, sometime in the evening, I was mildly upset about some inconsequential thing.
 I thought I was hiding it to everyone and it would pass unnoticed.

 My little black dog, even though she has a chronic hip condition, immediately came to me, tail wagging furiously, with a conciliatory look all over her swinging body, and climbed halfway onto my lap.
 She knew.
 And she wanted me not to, doing what instinct was telling her to do to fix things.

 Rapport, in coaching terms, is the connection between two or more people.
 It’s that ability to pick up on the subtext, the fine body language, the nuances of facial expression, tone of voice, breathing pattern, and who knows what else.
 And you’ve heard, haven’t you, about the experiments that confirmed that most communication between people is nonverbal?
 Obviously, better rapport leads to better communication.

 So, here’s the thing.
-If we understand rapport, we become better communicators, more productive business and sales people, better parents, friends and spouses, and just as importantly, kinder to ourselves.
+If we understand rapport, we become better communicators, effective therapists and coaches, more productive business and sales people, better parents, friends and spouses, and just as importantly, kinder to ourselves.